coffee19850519/single_cell_spatial_image/README.md

 *	-The folder 'RGB_images' stores generative RGB images form different embedding parameters.
 *	-The folder 'segmentation_map' stores visuals of segmentation results with top5 Moran's I.
 *	-The file 'top5_evaluation.csv' records various evaluation metrics corresponding to segmentation results with top5 Moran's I.
-*	-This Demo takes 30-35 mins to generate all results on a machine with multi-core CPU.
+*	-This Demo takes 30-35 mins to generate all results on a machine with a multi-core CPU.

 ## Built With